Optimizing Age-of-Information in Adversarial and Stochastic Environments: AoI Minimization in Adversarial Environments

-In order to lower-bound the expected cost incurred by any online policy $\pi$ under the distribution $\bm{p}$, we appeal to a special case of Theorem \ref{lb}, discussed later in Section \ref{avg_stochastic}.
+In order to lower bound the expected cost incurred by any online policy $\pi$ under the distribution $\bm{p}$, we appeal to a special case of Theorem \ref{lb}, stated later in Section \ref{avg_stochastic}.
 Theorem \ref{lb} gives a lower bound to the average cost incurred by any scheduling policy in a stochastic setting when the channels are modeled as binary erasure channels (\textsf{BEC}) with fixed probabilities of success.
-Since the lower bound in Section \ref{lb} does not require the channels of the users to be mutually independent, we see that the bound is applicable with the assumed channel state distribution $\bm{p}$ as well.
-By plugging in $p_i=\frac{1}{N}, ~\forall i$, and $M=1$ in Theorem \ref{lb}, we conclude that under the channel state distribution $\bm{p}$, the time-averaged expected cost for any online scheduling policy $\pi$ is lower bounded as
+Since the proof of Theorem \ref{lb} does not require the channels to be mutually independent, it is applicable to the channel state distribution $\bm{p}$ as well.
+By plugging in $p_i=\frac{1}{N}, ~\forall i$, and $M=1$ in Theorem \ref{lb}, we conclude that under the channel state distribution $\bm{p}$, the time-averaged expected cost for any online scheduling policy $\pi$ is lower bounded as:

-Finally, using Yao's minimax principle in conjunction with Eqns. \eqref{opt_ub} and \eqref{lb_gnl}, we conclude that the competitive ratio $\eta^{\pi}_{\textrm{avg}}$ of any online policy is lower bounded as
+Finally, using Yao's minimax principle in conjunction with Eqns. \eqref{opt_ub} and \eqref{lb_gnl}, we conclude that the competitive ratio $\eta^{\pi}_{\textrm{avg}}$ of any online scheduling policy $\pi$ is lower bounded as:

-We point out that the lower bound in Eqn.\ \eqref{avg_lb} can be further improved for the case $N=2$.
-The following Proposition shows that, using a more careful analysis, the lower bound corresponding to the average AoI for $N=2$ users may be improved to $1.5$. \begin{framed} \begin{proposition} For the case of $N=2$ users, we have the following improved bound: $\eta^{\pi}_{\textrm{avg}} \geq 1.5.$ \end{proposition} \end{framed} For a proof of the above proposition, please refer to Appendix \ref{improved_LB_proof}.\\ Next, we consider the Peak-AoI objective \eqref{max_cost_fn} and derive a minimax lower bound for this cost metric.
+We point out that the lower bound in Eqn.\ \eqref{avg_lb} can be further improved in the case of $N=2$ users using a more careful analysis.
+The following result shows that the lower bound for average AoI for $N=2$ users may be improved to $1.5$ from $1.25$ as given by Theorem \ref{comp_ratio_lb}. \begin{framed} \begin{proposition} For the case of $N=2$ users, we have the following improved bound: $\eta^{\pi}_{\textrm{avg}} \geq 1.5.$ \end{proposition} \end{framed} Please refer to Appendix \ref{improved_LB_proof} for the proof. \editr{Proposition \ref{improved_LB} suggests that the lower bound on the competitive ratio for the average age metric is likely to be loose and may be improved upon further using a more refined analysis.} \\ Next, we consider the Peak-AoI objective \eqref{max_cost_fn} and derive a minimax lower bound for this cost metric.